TUDelft-CS4110/2016-sre-crew/Report.md

-The checked ones are the one that has been included in the final version of the alphabet to build the FSM.
+The checked words are the ones that have been included in the final version of the alphabet to build the FSM.
 Deciding not to include all the words of the original alphabet into the final one was a a forced choice.
 In fact, we let the learner run for many hours with the complete alphabet without any result.
 The main problems were the speed of appium and the computational power of the laptop on which we were running the experiment.
 All the simulations have been run on the android emulator.
-Running the complete system on a single machine was slowing down significantly the performances of the laptop taking a lot of time for the emulator to perform the actions (many time the emulator got stuck for several minutes before starting again).
+Running the complete system on a single machine was slowing down significantly the performances of the laptop taking a lot of time for the emulator to perform the actions (several times the emulator got stuck for several minutes before starting again).
-Summing this problem with the slow speed of appium's communication after a whole night running the learner didn't even try a counterexample.
+Summing this problem with the slow speed of appium's communication after a whole night running, the learner didn't even try a counterexample.
 Therefore we decided to shrink down the alphabet to the most meaningful words in term of state of the system.
 Otherwise it would have required too much time in order to being able to obtain a state machine with the full alphabet.
-These words are the one checked on the list above.
+These words are the ones checked in the list above.

-The following state machine that was created represents correctly the behavior of the UDPClient application.
+The corresponding state machine is displayed in [Figure 6](#Figure_6).

-* **State 0**: represents the first  screen of the aplication.
-The possible actions on this screen are either the 'Connect/Register to Server' or 'Find Relays' button.
+* **State 0**: represents the first  screen of the application.
+The possible actions on this screen are either the 'Connect/Register to Server' or the 'Find Relays' button.
 If the latter is pressed then the user cannot proceed since he first needs to connect to the server.
 We can see this behavior with the find_relays arrow that stays at _S<sub>0</sub>_.
 On the other hand if the user clicks the first button he moves to _S<sub>4</sub>_.
 * **State 1**: represents the state where all actions arrive if the corresponding alphabet element is not found.
-* **State 2**: represents the state where the user can only press the Relaybutton which as we can see leads to another state.
+* **State 2**: represents the state where the user can only press the RelayButton which as we can see leads to another state and the user sees another screen.
 * **State 3**: represents the final screen of the application.
 In this case the only part of the alphabet that is available is the RelayListView which when clicked remains in the same page.
 As we can see in the state machine this is represented correctly with the arrow that leads back to _S<sub>3</sub>_.
 *  **State 4**: represents again the first screen but this time the user has registered.
 From that state if the user clicks the register button again he stays in the same state.
 If he presses the Find Relays button he can now proceed to _S<sub>2</sub>_.